IBM-Watson/wex-alchemy-language-converter/README.md

 3. Paste the copied XML into the Engine XML text box, replacing all text that was previously there.
 4. Save the converter configuration by clicking 'OK'

-To use the AlchemyLanaguage converter in an Engine search collection, navigate to the collection's converter tab, add a new converter, and select the AlchemyLanguage Converter.
+To use the AlchemyLanguage converter in an Engine search collection, navigate to the collection's converter tab, add a new converter, and select the AlchemyLanguage Converter.
 The converter function will be available in the collection's conversion pipeline and is now ready to be configured.

 ## Configuring the AlchemyLanguage Converter